 We offer sacroiliac joint injections to provide pain relief and reduce further inflammation.
 The procedure involves an injection of a local anesthetic and steroid medication into the affected joint.
 The purpose of the local anesthetic is to numb the area during the procedure.
 The steroid medication should give you long lasting pain relief and can start working after 24 to 48 hours.

-Call Regenerative Spine and Pain Specialists today at 404-618-0995 to schedule an appointment with our physician, Dr. Zwade Marshall, and learn more about sacroiliac joint injections in Fayetteville, Georgia!
+Call Regenerative Spine and Pain Specialists today at 404-618-0995 to schedule an appointment with our physician, Dr. Zwade Marshall, and learn more about sacroiliac joint injections in Fayetteville and Atlanta, Georgia!